peterjunpark/ROCm/docs/about/include/core-sdk-components-aggregated-changelog.md

 ##### Added

-- Dumping core of AMD GPU programs with the `gcore` command is now significantly faster, particularly for kernels that use small amounts of VRAM.
+- Improved core dumping speed for AMD GPU programs with the `gcore` command, particularly for kernels that use small amounts of VRAM.
-- New `catch hiperr` command that stops the inferior when a HIP API call returns an error.
+- Added a new `catch hiperr` command that stops the inferior when a HIP API call returns an error.
 The convenience variable `$_hiperr` holds the error code at the catchpoint.